AdrienVannson/doreisa-internship/report/report.typ

 Until now, the simulation nodes of the cluster were also in charge of analysing the data.
 Performing the analysis _in situ_ -- directly on the nodes producing the data -- can be a good solution, especially in situations where the simulation code runs on the GPU of the machine.
 In this case, it usually lets CPU cores idle, so they can be used by the analytics without overhead.

 However, some simulations run only on CPU, and performing the analysis of the data on the simulation nodes would disturb them in an unacceptable manner @damaris.
-With _in transit_ analytic, instead of having the simulation processes perform a local copy of the data, they now send it directly to _in transit_ nodes.
+With _in transit_ analytics, instead of having the simulation processes perform a local copy of the data, they now send it directly to _in transit_ nodes.
 They then return to the simulation, without being pertubed by the analytic tasks.

 #place(
   auto,